pmusachio/python-for-finance/README.md

 - Using Regression for Financial Analysis
   - Running a Regression in Python
-  - Computing Alpha, Beta, and R Squared in Python
+  - Computing Alpha, Beta, and R²

 - Markowitz Portfolio Optimization
-  - Obtaining the Efficient Frontier in Python
+  - Obtaining the Efficient Frontier

 - Financial Asset Pricing Model
   - Calculating the Beta of a Stock
   - Calculating the Expected Return of a Stock (CAPM)
-  - Estimating the Sharpe Ratio in Python
+  - Estimating the Sharpe Ratio

 - Multivariate Regression Analysis
-  - Running a Multivariate Regression in Python
+  - Running a Multivariate Regression

 - Monte Carlo Simulations as a Decision-Making Tool
   - The Essence of Monte Carlo Simulations